ethersphere/bee-js-docs/docs/api/classes/bee.md

 High-level function that allows you to easily get data from feed.
 Returned data are parsed using JSON.parse().

+This method also supports specification of `signer` object passed to constructor.
+The order of evaluation is:
+ - `options.address`
+ - `options.signer`
+ - `this.signer`

+At least one of these has to be specified!

 #### Type parameters: